dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

 ## Handling arrays

-To create a predicate as a list of string :
+To create a predicate as a list of string:

 ```JSON
 {